 On 14 March 2022, following the indications of the 2021 Board Review, set out in the Advice for Shareholders, the BoD, after examination of the question by the GSC, identified the need to introduce a new criterion for ascertaining the independence requirement for the Directors, also in light of the latest changes in the shareholder body.
 The new criterion was formalised in the Regulation of the BoD and Board Committees.
-The new criterion considers the circumstance where a Director is in one of the following situations:
+The new criterion considers the circumstance where a Director is in one of the following situations: • they are a significant Shareholder of the Company;

-- they are a significant Shareholder of the Company; - they are, or have been in the three previous financial years, an executive director or an employee 1. of the Company, of a strategic subsidiary of the Company or of a company subject to joint control; 2. of a significant Shareholder of the Company.
+- they are a significant Shareholder of the Company; - they are, or have been in the three previous financial years, an executive director or an employee - 1. of the Company, of a strategic subsidiary of the Company or of a company subject to joint control; - 2. of a significant Shareholder of the Company.